Eye of the Beholder (video game): Critical reception

-The One gave the Amiga version of Eye of the Beholder an overall score of 92%, heavily comparing it to Dungeon Master, stating that "Comparisons to the [aging] classic – Dungeon Master – are inevitable.
-When two games look this similar, even their programmers would have trouble telling them apart."
+The One gave the Amiga version of Eye of the Beholder an overall score of 92%, heavily comparing it to Dungeon Master, stating that "comparisons to the [aging] classic – Dungeon Master – are inevitable.
+When two games look this similar, even their programmers would have trouble telling them apart".
 The One praises Eye of the Beholder's gameplay, stating that "in contrast to previous AD&D titles, there's more emphasis on puzzle-solving than combat – a refreshing change ...
 Combat is also handled extremely well, the spells and 'ranged weapons' rules are all faithful to the original game ...
-The gameplay works wonderfully, conjuring up both the spirit and the atmosphere that you get from [tabletop AD&D]."
+The gameplay works wonderfully, conjuring up both the spirit and the atmosphere that you get from [tabletop AD&D]".
 Despite this, The One expresses that Eye of the Beholder is on par with Dungeon Master and Chaos Strikes Back, but states that Eye of the Beholder is still "an essential purchase for followers of the AD&D series".

 Hailing the game as "a dream come true" for Dungeons & Dragons fans, Electronic Gaming Monthly gave the Super NES version a 6.2 out of 10, praising its 3-D graphics and variety of characters.
 They gave the Sega CD version a 7.2 out of 10, this time praising the ability to create custom characters but criticizing the audio.
 They also remarked that the game has a difficult learning curve.
-While reviewing the Sega CD version, Computer and Video Games said it is "Not quite up there with Snatcher, but without doubt a highly ace role-player".
+While reviewing the Sega CD version, Computer and Video Games said it is "not quite up there with Snatcher, but without doubt a highly ace role-player".

 According to GameSpy in 2004, despite the issues in the first Eye of the Beholder, "most players found the game well worth the effort".
 IGN ranked Eye of the Beholder No. 8 on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.
-Ian Williams of Paste rated the game #8 on his list of "The 10 Greatest Dungeons and Dragons Videogames" in 2015.
+Ian Williams of Paste rated the game #8 on his list of "The 10 GreatestDungeons and Dragons Videogames" in 2015.
 In 1991, PC Format placed Eye of the Beholder on its list of the 50 best computer games of all time.
 The editors called it a "classic romp through dungeons dealing with monsters, puzzles, traps and things mythical".